Fort Necessity, Pennsylvania – Defending Against the French

 The Battle of Jumonville Glen site is approximately seven miles from the visitor center, and the grave of General Braddock is located one mile west of the visitor center off US Route 40.
 Visitors can also walk the roadbed built for Washington and Braddock in their campaigns against the French.

 The site also includes the Mount Washington Tavern, once one of the many inns along the National Road.
 The tavern, which served wealthier men and women along the National Road, was named for George Washington, who once owned the land on which the tavern sits.
-It was built in the 1830s and operated until 1855, when rail transportation replaced much wagon traffic along the Road.
+It was built in the 1830s and operated until 1855, when rail transportation supplanted much of the wagon traffic along the Road.

 More Information: